ETH-PEACH-Lab/Code-Comprehension-Cheng/README.md

 ## Statistics

-The directories `Data_Analysis_LMM_Code/`, `Data_Analysis_Complexity_LMM_Code/`, `Data_Analysis_Complexity_2stages_LMM_Code/`, `Data_Analysis_Complexity_3stages_LMM_Code/` contain statistical analysis scripts written in R. Each directory corresponds to a different research question, so please select the appropriate directory that aligns with your investigation.
+The directories `Data_Analysis_LMM_Code/`, `Data_Analysis_Complexity_LMM_Code/`, `Data_Analysis_Complexity_New_Categorization_LMM_Code/`, `Data_Analysis_Complexity_2stages_LMM_Code/`, `Data_Analysis_Complexity_3stages_LMM_Code/` contain statistical analysis scripts written in R. Each directory corresponds to a different research question, so please select the appropriate directory that aligns with your investigation.
 The `Data_Analysis_LMM_Code/` directory serves as the base version.
 Each R file under these directories contains a single regression model for one linearity measure, includng Element Coverage, Execution Order Dynamic Score, Execuion Order Dynamic Repetitions, Execution Order Naive Score, Horizontal Later Rate, Line Regression Rate, Regression Rate, Saccade Length, Story Order Dynamic Score, Story Order Dynamic Repetitions, Story Order Naive Score, Vertical Later Rate and Vertical Next Rate.
 The outputs are saved in `Analysis_Results_Expertise_Programming_Language/`, `Analysis_Results_Expertise_Programming_Language_Complexity/`, `Analysis_Results_Expertise_Programming_Language_Complexity_2stages/`, `Analysis_Results_Expertise_Programming_Language_Complexity_3stages/` respectively.

+## Code Complexity Categorization

+We propose two different approaches to categorize the code snippets in the EMIP dataset based on their complexity levels.
+For the first approach, follow the pipeline of `adding_complexity_value.py`, `Computing Metrics Complexity/` and `Data_Analysis_Complexity_LMM_Code/`.
+For the second approach, follow the pipeline of `adding_complexity_value_new_categorization.py`, `Computing Metrics Complexity New Categorization/` and `Data_Analysis_Complexity_New_Categorization_LMM_Code/`.
+Please refer to `Measuring the Complexity of the Source Code.txt` for more details about these two categorization methods

 ## Preliminary Summary